Heracleum sosnowskyi: Similar species

 Similarly tall invasive species include H. mantegazzianum and H. persicum.
-Similar, though much smaller, noninvasive species include H. sphondylium in Europe and H. maximum in North America.
+Similar, though much smaller, non-invasive species include H. sphondylium in Europe and H. maximum in North America.

 Additionally, wild parsnip, garden angelica and wild angelica may be similar.

 Taxonomy

 Early botanists considered H. sosnowskyi to be a subspecies of H. mantegazzianum.
 Sosnowski's hogweed was described as a separate species by Ida P. Mandenova in 1944.
 The species is named after the Russian botanist Dmitrii Ivanovich Sosnowsky (1885–1952), who found the species in Georgia in 1936.

 Invasiveness

-In the European Union, Sosnowsky's hogweed is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
+In the European Union, Sosnowsky's hogweed is included since 2016 in the list of invasive alien species of Union concern (the Union list).
 This implies that this species cannot be imported, cultivated, transported, sold commercially, planted, or intentionally released into the environment in the whole of the EU.

 Control measures

-The plant was common only in the Caucasus area until in late 1940s, Pyotr Vavilov, a Soviet agricultural scientist, persuaded the Lenin All-Union Academy of Agriculture to grow the plant all-around the country for silage in order to restore country's agriculture after it was ruined by World War II, arguing that the plant has high nutrition value for agricultural animals and high crop yield.
-At the time, the plant's invasiveness and toxicity for humans wasn't considered.
+The plant was common only in the Caucasus area until the late 1940s, when Pyotr Vavilov, a Soviet agricultural scientist, persuaded the Lenin All-Union Academy of Agriculture to grow the plant throughout the country for silage in order to restore Soviet agriculture following World War II, arguing that the plant has high nutritional value for agricultural animals and high crop yield.
+At the time, the plant's invasiveness and toxicity for humans was not considered.
 The plant started to be cultivated in other parts of the Soviet Union.
 As a result, it quickly spread in many areas of Russia, Belarus, and Ukraine.
 It is now a highly invasive plant in the Baltic States, Russia, Poland, and Belarus.
 Many river valleys and roadsides host large stands of this weed.
 It is difficult to eradicate because the seeds remain viable for many years and the roots are difficult to remove.
 Herbicides are widely used in a fight against it, but the plant can later resprout from the roots.

 The plant is also used as a shield-hedge along the roads, preventing farm animals from escaping and wild animals from getting in.

 The decision to use the plant for silage was made in 1947 under Stalin's rule, so when the species later proved to be highly invasive and difficult to remove, people started to call it "Stalin's revenge".

 In February 2024, several lawmakers in the State Duma of Russia introduced a so-called "anti-hogweed bill" that would require property owners to remove the plant from their properties and impose a 50,000 ruble ($540) fine for individuals and 700,000 rubles ($7,550) for legal entities who fail to do so.